Instant view: Fed holds interest rates steady, sets up for cuts

 NEW YORK (Reuters) - The U.S. Federal Reserve held interest rates steady on Wednesday but signaled possible rate cuts of as much as half a percentage point over the remainder of this year, as it responded to increased economic uncertainty and a drop in expected inflation.

-FOREX: The dollar index added to slight losses and was down 0.55%.
+FOREX: The dollar index added to losses and was down 0.44%.

+LESLIE FALCONIO, SENIOR STRATEGIST, UBS GLOBAL WEALTH MANAGEMENT’S CHIEF INVESTMENT OFFICE, NEW YORK

+“The most dovish part of the statement, even before the Q&A, was the shift in the dot plot.
+Everybody anticipated that he would remove the word patient from the text.
+The fact the market was coming in with such strong expectations of a dovish Fed, to actually go above that is quite a feat.”

 QUINCY KROSBY, CHIEF MARKET STRATEGIST, PRUDENTIAL FINANCIAL, NEWARK, NEW JERSEY